zimaxnet/orb-game/DEPLOYMENT.md

 ---

-**This journey and these lessons are now part of the AIMCS project.
+**This journey and these lessons are now part of the Orb Game project.
 Feel free to contribute, learn, and build on this foundation!**